 - First of all, into a large mixing bowl add the butter, sugar and salt.
 Whisk everything together until pale and creamy.

 - Now add 2 eggs, vanilla extract and half of the flour.
-Whisk until just combined.
+And whisk until just combined.

 - Finally add the remaining flour and baking powder, 3 eggs and the lemon zest.
 Whisk together until everything is just combined.
 Over mixing will cause the cake to be dense.